Home

 In response to publishing the letter above, I received the following letter from a reader who tried tetracycline for her rheumatoid arthritis.
 For her, the negative side effects were just too bad:

-Reader's Negative Experience with Tetracycline
+Ingrid's Negative Experience with Tetracycline but Profound Healing with Other Methods

 I would like to comment to the chap using tetracyclines.
 I've had RA for many, many years.
 I also tried every so called cure, and believed I ate healthily.